The Frantabulus Experience

-Dr. Francene Amaris Breakfield is an Atlanta native that loves to give back to her community through her creative and artistic God given talents.
-She serves as a Guidance Counselor at a local high school in the Metro Atlanta area and has been an educator for over twenty years.
-During that time she has also served as an athletic and performance (competition cheerleading, Girl’s Track and Field, and Stepping).
-She is a 2015 Claes Noble Educator of Distinction, a 2016 NCNW Trailblazer in Education Award recipient, and a 2017 Nominee for Georgia School Counselor of the Year.
-However, her passions are painting and creative writing.
+Dr. Francene Amaris Breakfield (Fran) is a native of Atlanta Georgia.
+Her gift of giving back makes her a beacon to all those she comes in contact with through her creative and artistic God given talents.
+Currently, she serves as a School Counselor at a local high school in the Metro Atlanta area and has been an educator for over twenty years.
+Fran has also served as an athletic and performance coach (competition cheerleading, Girl’s Track and Field, and Stepping).
+She is a 2015 Class Noble Educator of Distinction, a 2016 NCNW Trailblazer in Education Award recipient, and a 2017 Nominee for Georgia School Counselor of the Year.
+Fran is truly gifted working with children but her passion is painting and creative writing.
 She recently opened her own art instruction business and is the co-editor of the award winning book, An Anthology of Sisterhood.

-Fran received her Bachelor Degree in Psychology from The University of Georgia, a Master of Education Degree in Counselor Education from Georgia Southern University, an Educational Specialist Degree in School Counseling from Georgia State University, and a Doctor of Education Degree in Curriculum Studies from Georgia Southern University.
-Her dissertation was entitled “Encircled by Sisterhood: Mentoring Experiences of African American Women in Delta Sigma Theta Sorority.
+Fran received her Bachelor Degree in Psychology from the University of Georgia, a Masters of Education in Counselor Education from Georgia Southern University, an Educational Specialist in School Counseling from Georgia State University, and a Doctor of Education in Curriculum Studies from Georgia Southern University.
+Her research centers around sisterhood and mentoring experiences of African American women.